pbyrne84/DynamicReturnTypePlugin/README.md

-### Easiest way to set up a the ide to play with sourcecode/develop a plugin relying on internal plugins.
+### Easiest way to set up a the ide to play with the source code/develop a plugin relying on internal plugins.
 When a plugin JDK is setup it only includes default libraries of idea.
 A php plugin requires some of the following to compile.